dwf/rescued-scipy-wiki/Conferences/SciPy2007/ConferenceSchedule.rst

 Tutorial Schedule
 -----------------

 Tutorials will be held at 306 Firestone.
-Near the south side on the [`http://www.caltech.edu/map/Caltech-map-2003-01-27.pdf`_ Campus Map].
+Near the south side on the `Campus Map <http://www.caltech.edu/map/Caltech-map-2003-01-27.pdf>`_.

 Tuesday, August 14
 ~~~~~~~~~~~~~~~~~~